Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 # Projects

 ### OpenJDK 17u-dev
-*July 2024 – August 2024*
+[TODO, make link, to the repo. and the documentation] *July 2024 – August 2024*
 For the OpenJDK 17u-dev project, I authored a comprehensive step-by-step installation guide on GitHub for deploying JDK on Linux local testing environments.
 I also contributed to the testing and acceptance of pull request #2756(8313674) in Ubuntu 22, which helped in improving the stability and performance of the JDK.